 The existing roof tear-off and new roof installation will be loud at times in your home.
 If you have animals that are sensitive to noise or suffer from anxieties, it may be in their best interest to have a play date or be boarded during the roof installation.

 Our roof installations come with Workmanship Warranties – in writing!
 Depending on the roofing system chosen, our warranties range from 10-years to 25-years and are fully-transferrable one-time to a new homeowner.
-We also offer enhanced, true lifetime (50 years - Nonprorated) roof warranties that are transferrable one-time from Certainteed called the 4-Star Warranty and also through GAF called the System Plus Warranty.
+We also offer enhanced, true lifetime (50 years - Nonprorated) roof warranties that are transferrable one-time from Certainteed called the 3-Star/4-Star/5-Star Sure Start Warranties, GAF called the System Plus Warranty, and Owens Corning called the Preferred Protection Warranty.
 These upgraded manufacturer warranties cover the entire roofing system (materials, labor, dumpster fees, etc.) so in the event that an issue does arise you are fully covered.